oceanhackweek/preliminary/_episodes/00-oceanhack-intro.md

 ### Command line editor

 When working on the command line, it is often handy to modify file content directly from there.
 For that you can use a command line editor such as `nano`.
-On Mac and Linux it is usually preinstalled, but for Windows you can follow the instructions in this [link](http://carpentries.github.io/workshop-template/#editor) to set it up.
+On Mac and Linux it is usually pre-installed, but for Windows you can follow the instructions in this [link](http://carpentries.github.io/workshop-template/#editor) to set it up.